Call of Duty: Mobile Season 1 start date, new modes and why it's not called Season 14

 What’s included in Call of Duty: Mobile Season 1?

-Activision has been teasing new guns in Season 1 on its Twitter, and they are the Famas assault rifle and SKS marksman rifle.
+Activision has introduced two new guns for Season 1, and they are the FR .556 assault rifle and SKS marksman rifle.
+There are also plenty of new weapon camos and operators.

-😲 Wait.. there's more?!❓ Can you guess what weapon this is?🔜 Coming in the next season of #CODMobile pic.twitter.com/H8JdsKVdxWJanuary 17, 2021
+🏙 New Order!🆕 The new season is almost here and it's packed with new weapons and operators!🥽 David Mason - Enforcer🤖 FTL - Power Line💪🏻 Prophet - Geist✨ Spectre - Chrome& more!☝🏻 Season 1 2021 is launching in #CODMobile tomorrow at 4PM PT! pic.twitter.com/9Cgbx9yqqVJanuary 26, 2021

 On Reddit, the official Call of Duty: Mobile account stated there are 'two new weapons coming next season and one of them isn’t an assault rifle' so it seems these are almost definitely the new guns for Season 1.